briandowns/simple-httpd/README.md

 * HTTP2 with [Let's Encrypt](https://letsencrypt.org/) integration for automatic TLS, if enabled.
 * Automatic self signed certificate generation and use, if enabled.
-* Multiple language support: English, Italian, Spanish, Irish
+* Multiple language support: English, Italian, Spanish, Irish.
+ISO 639-1 are given on the CLI.

 Certificates are cached in `${HOME}/.autocert` for reuse.